Build Your Container Herb Garden Using Cartons, Pots & Boxes!

-If you’re creating a container herb garden t’s not always a good idea to put all your herbs together in one pot.
+If you’re creating a container herb garden it’s not always a good idea to put all your herbs together in one pot.
 Some herbs are best grown in individual pots.

 Mint is a good example of a herb which should be grown in its own pot because it has a strong and vigorous root system and has the habit of taking up more than its fair share of soil space wherever it’s planted.
 For this reason lots of gardeners choose to plant their mint in a separate pot alongside all their other herb boxes or pots.

 When you are choosing the pot for your container herb garden make sure you get one that doesn’t have too narrow a top.
 Those wonderfully-shaped Ali Baba-type garden pots might look fantastic, but the’re not a good choice if you want to plant more than a couple of herbs in them.
-I have used Baba pots for my lavender plants.
-Each Ali Baba pot contains just one lavender plant so that they have plenty of room to grow and spread out.
+I have used Ali Baba pots for my lavender plants.
+I plant each pot with just one lavender plant so that they have plenty of room to grow and spread out.
 When they are fully grown and in flower they look fantastic – and they are really appreciated by the bees.

 The “Soil Mix” for Your Container Herb Garden

 When you’re planting a container herb garden it’s important for the soil to have the right texture to allow the roots of the herbs to expand and take in air and water.
-You can use ordinary garden soil, but soils in different locations can vary a lot.
-It’s best to make up your own soil mixture or buy a specially prepared compost.
+You can use ordinary garden soil, but soils in different locations can vary a lot, so it’s best to make up your own soil mixture.
+An alternative is to buy a specially prepared compost.

-If you can, I recommend that you make your own “herb compost”.
+If you feel like getting really “hands on”, why not make your own “herb compost”.
 The ideal mixture is a combination of good quality compost (which contains the necessary plant nutrient) mixed with a gritty/sandy material that will help with drainage and breathing.

-If you decide to make your own herb compost you can use any good quality compost will do, but I recommend mixing Perlite with it to get the ideal soil mix for your herbs.
-Perlite is easy to get hold of from garden centers and DIY stores, and can be purchased on-line for a good price.
+If you decide to make your own herb compost you can use any good quality compost mixed with Perlite.
+This combination will give you the ideal soil mix for your herbs.
+Perlite is easy to get hold of from garden centers and DIY stores, and can also be purchased on-line for a good price.
 Use 1 part of Perlite to 2 parts of compost and mix them together thoroughly.
-There are lots of different views on how to make an ideal soil mix for a container herb garden, some of them quite complicated.
-I find that the compost and Perlite mix works very well.
+There are lots of different views on how to make an ideal soil mix for a container herb garden, some of them quite complicated, but I find that the compost and Perlite mix works very well.

-Before you put the compost mix into your container pot, lay some stones or stony gravel over the hole in the bottom of the pot.
+Before you put your compost and Perlite mix into your container pot, lay some stones or stony gravel over the hole in the bottom of the pot.
 This will help to ensure that the drainage is good and the roots of your herbs don’t become waterlogged.
 I use old broken pot pieces in my container pots.
 Use whichever you can get hold of.

 Fill your pot almost to the top with your soil mixture, and then plant your herbs making sure that they are at the same depth as they were in the pots they came in.
 Also, make sure that there is sufficient space between each plant to avoid overcrowding as they grow.
 These distance requirements vary from herb plant to herb plant because some herbs can grow very large and over-shadow and stifle smaller less vigorous herbs.